Next years date Saturday 15 July 2023

-Cart Marking showcases a truly unique collection of transport dating back from the horse and cart, to the latest, cleanest, greenest, and safest in use today.
+Cart Marking showcases a truly unique collection of transport dating from the horse and cart to the latest, cleanest, greenest, and safest in use today.

-Today we bring all that history back to life with a modern twist at an annual event held each July.
+Today we bring all that history back to life with a modern twist at our annual event, held each July.

-You will see vehicles ranging from handcarts, horse and carts, and horses and carriages to steam engines, military vehicles and motorcycles.
-With historic, vintage and specialist vehicles – new and old – including the latest vehicles powered by electricity and hydrogen on display.
+You will see handcarts, horses and carts, horse-drawn carriages, steam engines, military vehicles and motorcycles together with historic, vintage and specialist vehicles including the latest, powered by electricity and hydrogen, on display.

-As each vehicle is presented for marking, a commentator tells us about the history of the vehicle and its relevance today.
+As each vehicle is presented for marking, a commentator tells us about its history and relevance today.

 What is this all about?